ZubairRashid05/ZubairRashid05/README.md

-Hi,
-My name is Zubair Rashid and I am a second year Computer Science student at Ontario Tech University.
+Hi, my name is Zubair Rashid and I am a second year Computer Science student at Ontario Tech University.

 <!---
 ZubairRashid05/ZubairRashid05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.